satyamjaysawal-web/Quiz-List/Intern/Mern-Project.md

 ---
 ---

+## Make My Trip - project
-If I were to describe a **"Make My Trip" project** as a full-stack MERN application, here's how I would outline the key components, tasks, and use cases that I might have worked on during my internship:
+as a full-stack MERN application, here's how I would outline the key components, tasks, and use cases that I might have worked on during my internship:

 ---